-Douglas is a Conservative MP with strong free market beliefs and of course there is nothing wrong with that, he argues that defence should be no different to any market and we should simply buy off the shelf from the cheapest supplier, if UK defence manufacturers can’t compete in an open competition they don’t deserve the business.
+Douglas is a Conservative MP with strong free-market beliefs and of course, there is nothing wrong with that, he argues that defence should be no different to any market and we should simply buy off the shelf from the cheapest supplier if UK defence manufacturers can’t compete in open competition they don’t deserve the business.

-Given the roughly £27million per airframe cost of the Future Lynx programme it’s hard to argue against the logic.
-We must note that this is an overall programme cost, not the price of the aircraft and it also includes 2 versions, the naval variant will be more expensive that the Army version.
+Given the roughly £27million per airframe cost of the Future Lynx programme, it’s hard to argue against the logic.
+We must note that this is an overall programme cost, not the price of the aircraft and it also includes 2 versions, the naval variant will be more expensive than the Army version.

 I have been commenting on Douglas’s blog for some time, I always make a point of reading it because there are often some great posts, except for the ones about gardening that is!

 Whenever he posts on the MoD or Defence Industrial Strategy it always seems to come around to £8 million helicopters and despite repeatedly commenting on the basic inaccuracy of this he persists with repeating it.

 I would like to think we have a small measure of credibility at Think Defence, we are not connected to the MoD or defence industry so have no axes to grind, either way, our interest is to get more people talking about defence issues and no more.

 It is one thing to put one’s faith in the global free market for paperclips but the means of one’s defence, I think, needs slightly different rules.